 Who can attend YGAP?

-Postcards” – Messages of Learning and and Solidarity The programme concludes with participants producing an educational intervention to take back to their organisations in the form of a multi-media “Postcard”.
+The programme concludes with participants producing an educational, multi-media postcard to take back to their organisations.
 Participants receive guidance on cultural sensitivity and media ethics before preparing their postcards.
-You can view the Postcards from 2012 through to 2019 on our YouTube channel here.
+You can view the postcards from 2012 through to 2019 on our YouTube channel here.
 You can keep up to date with YGAP activities here.